-More than 40 percent of all permissible prescriptions written by the eligible professional are transmitted electronically using certified EHR technology.
+More than 50 percent of all permissible prescriptions written by the EP are compared to at least one drug formulary and transmitted electronically using Certified EHR Technology (CEHRT).

 Electronic prescribing (e-Prescribing or eRx) is a fast, efficient way to write/re-order and transmit prescriptions. e-Rx has pre-set fields so all the required information for prescriptions are entered and automatically stored in the patient’s record for easy review during follow-up visits or for transitions to other providers. e-Prescribing increases overall patient satisfaction because the prescriptions can be automatically transmitted to a pharmacy of preference.
 Using an electronic system also provides guided dose algorithms to assist providers.
 Providers also have the opportunity to query a formulary to ensure the drug selected is covered by the patient’s health plan to assist in reducing costs to the patient.

 The following resources are available to help you meet the e-Prescribing meaningful use core measure:CMS EHR Incentive Program Frequently Asked Questions (FAQs)

 The NLC resources are examples of tools that are used in the field today, and that are recommended by “boots-on-the-ground” professionals.
 The NLC, in partnership with HealthIT.gov, shares this collective EHR implementation knowledge and resources throughout this site.

 A Toolset for E-Prescribing Implementation in Physician Offices

 Toolset that provides knowledge and resources to implement e-prescribing.
 Includes tools to support planning and decision-making, such as surveys to determine whether an organization is ready for e-prescribing, worksheets for planning the implementation and monitoring progress, and templates for communicating the launch to patients.

 Agency for Healthcare Research and Quality (AHRQ)